maciejnierzwicki/PreciousStones/README.md

 ## Note:

 Pull-requests for bug fixes or new features are welcomed and will be merged in if they do not break existing functionalities.

+## Dynmap-PreciousStones:

+If you want to get the updated Dynmap-PreciousStones plugin, please head to this github: [Dynmap-Precioustones](https://github.com/FireController1847/DynmapPS)